MuhammadAshiqAmeer/Federated-Learning-Intel-OpenFL/README.md

 * Start the envoy:
   - On envoy device, go inside envoy folder in terminal.
-  - Set up the sample and target shape(if your data is different)
+  - Set up the sample and target shape(if your data is different) and also shard descriptor(.py) file address in envoy_congig.yaml file
   - If mTLS protection is not set up, run this command:
     ```
       fx envoy start \